apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-eks.md

 ## Step 2.
 Initialize Playground

-Run the command below to initialize Playground.
+Initialize Playground.

 ```bash
 kbbcli playground init --cloud-provider aws --region cn-northwest-1
 ```

 * `cloud-provider` specifies the cloud provider.
-Currently, only `aws` is supported.
 * `region` specifies the region to deploy a Kubernetes cluster.
-   Frequently used regions are as follow.
+   Frequently used regions are as follows.
 You can find the full region list on [the official website](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/?nc1=h_ls).
   * Americas

      | Region ID  | Region name         |